-BR withdrew 4981 and placed it on the condemned list from where it was purchased around 1991 by the Humberside Locomotive Preservation Group based at Hull Dairycoates depot.
+BR withdrew 4983 and placed it on the condemned list from where it was purchased around 1991 by the Humberside Locomotive Preservation Group based at Hull Dairycoates depot.
 It was purchased from them during the following year, by The Railway Age Museum [now Crewe Heritage Centre], and moved to storage at Crewe Carriage Shed until 1995.
 It was sold and moved to Thingley Junction near Chippenham for a further period of storage.
-It remained there until being moved to the Swanage Railway during 1998.
+Between December 2001 to December 2002 the vehicle was restored externally by Cranmore Traincare and Maintenance Services with further work undertaken at Rampart Engineering at Derby.
+4983 returned to Swanage in March 2003.

-Since then it was restored to operational condition with the removal of both toilet compartments thus creating a family area for the storage of prams, pushchairs, bikes, etc. during journeys.
-It entered heritage railway service with the Swanage Railway during 2002.
+Since then both toilet compartments have been removed creating a family area for the storage of prams, pushchairs, bikes, etc. during journeys.